 Islas de Gigantes

-Islas de Gigantes in Carles, Iloilo is a beautiful group of islands with clear blue waters, long stretches of white sand beaches, a rich marine life, and interesting rock formations.
-The island chain of Islas de Gigantes is composed of Gigantes Sur and Gigantes Norte as well as a number of islets.
+Islas de Gigantes in Carles, Iloilo, is a stunning group of islands known for their clear blue waters, white sand beaches, diverse marine life, and unique rock formations.
+This popular tourist spot's name came from the local tales that bones of giant humans were found in one of the caves here.
+The island chain consists of Gigantes Sur and Gigantes Norte, along with several smaller islets.